 The cumulative Grade Point Average for graduates of UNL teacher education programs was:

-Performance on the CORE and Praxis II Tests
+Performance on the Praxis Core Exam and Praxis Subject Assessments

-100% of UNL candidates earned a passing score on the CORE.
+100% of UNL candidates earned a passing score on the Praxis Core.
 A passing score is required by Nebraska statute for all teacher candidates for Nebraska certification.
-Teacher candidate completers are also required to take the Parxis II subject area tests.
+Teacher candidates are also required to pass the Praxis Subject Assessment for their endorsement area for Nebraska certification.

 Praxis Summary Pass Rates